TaffarelJr/.template-nuget-package/CONTRIBUTING.md

 Enhancement suggestions are tracked as [Issues][issues], _after receiving approval in the [Discussions][discussions]_.
+We recommend starting with a discussion to get initial feedback and decide on the best solution before creating a formal issue.

 - Open a new [Feature Request][newFeature].
 - Use a **clear and descriptive title** for the issue to identify the suggestion.